bialet/bialet/README.md

 ')
 ```

-This was written in [Wren programming language](https://wren.io), though a custom heavily modified version.
+The code is written in [Wren](https://wren.io), though a custom heavily modified
+version.
 See [more examples](examples/run.md) for usage.

-### Project Structure and Routing
+## Project Structure and Routing

-The scripts will be load as if they were HTML files, so the file `contact-us.wren` can be open with the URL `localhost:7000/contact-us.wren` or even without the wren suffix `localhost:7000/contact-us`.
+The scripts will be load as if they were HTML files, so the file `contact-us.wren` can be open with the URL [localhost:7000/contact-us.wren](http://localhost:7000/contact-us.wren) or even without the wren suffix [localhost:7000/contact-us](http://localhost:7000/contact-us).

-This will work with each folder, for example the URL `localhost:7000/landing/newsletter/cool-campaign` will run the script `landing/newsletter/cool-campaign.wren`.
+This will work with each folder, for example the URL [localhost:7000/landing/newsletter/cool-campaign](http://localhost:7000/landing/newsletter/cool-campaign) will run the script `landing/newsletter/cool-campaign.wren`.
 Like if there was an HMTL file.

-**The best way to think a project with Bialet is do it first like static old school HTML, then replace the logic and template duplication with Wren code.**
+**The best way to think a project with Bialet is do it first like static old school HTML,
+then replace the logic and template duplication with Wren code.**

 This way allows you prototype and see the results quickly before implementing it.

 That mean that each file is public and will be executed **except** when it start with a `_` or `.`.
-The `_app.wren` file won't be load with the URL `localhost:7000/_app` or with any other URL.
+The `_app.wren` file won't be load with the URL [localhost:7000/_app](http://localhost:7000/_app) or with any other URL.
 Any file or any file under a folder that start with `_` or `.` won't be open.

 For dynamic routing, add a `_route.wren` file in the folder and use the `Request.route(N)` function to get the value. **N** is the position of the route parameter.
 For the file `api/_route.wren` when called from `localhost:7000/api/users/1?fields=name,email&sortType=ASC` those will be the values: